humblec/dockit/README.md

 Gluster brick file (ex: /home/configfile)    :/configfile
 ```

-Where 'Volume Type' is the configuration of gluster deployement which you wish..
+Where 'Volume Type' is the configuration of gluster configurtion wrt distribut-replica-stripe..
 Volume name is self explanatory and 'Export Dir Name' will be the mount point inside the containers where brick is configured.
 The brick file is mentioned above.
 For ex: If you give options like '2x2x1' which means it create 4 containers and brick names will be fetched in order from above config file.
 Make sure you have equal number of entries in your config file against the number of gluster containers you wish to spawn..

-Step 7: Use it and Report bugs/comment/suggestions/rfes @humble.devassy@gmail.com , if you come across any.
+Step 7: Use it and Report bugs/comment/suggestions/RFEs @humble.devassy@gmail.com , if you come across any.

 #### TODO: